markj0hnst0n/LeMunch/testing/testing.md

 #### Preloader

-- Indeterminate time loading bar from materialize displays a the top of the page when page is loading and disappears when correct information has all loaded
+- Indeterminate time loading bar from materialize displays a the top of the page when page is loading and disappears when correct information has all loaded :heavy_check_mark:

 #### Navbar (Navigation Bar)